Structure-preserving Finite Element Methods for Stationary MHD Models: Concluding remarks

 It is easy to see that these two discretizations are indeed different.

-Similar difference can also be found in other places.
-These differences make the two algorithms behave quite differently.
-In fact, a key point to get well-posedness is the cancellation of the symmetric nonlinear coupling terms to get the energy estimates.
-Under such a restriction, other parts of the schemes have to be different according to the different Lorentz force terms.
+Similar differences can be also found at other places.
+A key point to get well-posedness is the cancellation of the symmetric nonlinear coupling terms.
+Under such a restriction, other parts of the schemes also have to be different according to the different Lorentz force terms.
 Indeed the energy estimates of these two kinds of formulations have already shown the difference.
-The energy estimates of the $\bm{B}$-$\bm{E}$ formulation involve $\|\bm{E}+\bm{u}\times \bm{B}\|^{2}$, while the $\bm{B}$-$\bm{j}$ formulation involves $\|\bm{j}\|^{2}=\|\bm{E}+\mathbb{P}(\bm{u}\times \bm{B})\|^{2}$.
+The energy estimates of the formulation in \cite{hu2014stable} involve $\|\bm{E}+\bm{u}\times \bm{B}\|^{2}$, while the formulation in this paper involves $\|\bm{j}\|^{2}=\|\bm{E}+\mathbb{P}(\bm{u}\times \bm{B})\|^{2}$.

-As a result of these differences, a careful analysis indicates that the well-posedness of the $\bm{B}$-$\bm{j}$ formulation can be established without any assumption on the size of $R_{e}$.
+As a result of these differences, a careful analysis indicates that the well-posedness of the formulation proposed in this paper can be established without any assumption on the size of $R_{e}$.